WTWT EDUCATION UPDATE

 Dear Loyal Supporters

 On my visit to our projects in January this year I met these school girls.
 They desperately didn’t want to get married, but their parents did not have the money for the secondary school expenses.
-The only option now offered by their parents was marriage.
+The only option now offered by their parents was marriage and the likely resulting childbearing in their early teens.

-One of these other girls was Amani.
+In April we heard of another girl Amani.
 She was also due to be married because her parents did not have a cow to sell to cover her secondary school expenses.

-Amani so much did not want to be married at this stage in her adolescence that ran away to the city of Arusha, where she got a job as a house girl.
+Amani so much did not want to be married that she ran away to the city of Arusha, where she got a job as a house girl.

 Amani, all the girls above and all others who passed the exam are now in secondary school.